 The first step in discovering the cause of the problem is determining whether you have acute or chronic inflammation.

 Acute inflammation is short-term and critical in healing and injury repair.
 Chronic inflammation on the other hand describes a condition where your immune system continues to produce white blood cells and chemicals even after the injury is gone.

 The combination of chronic inflammation and an excess of white blood cells can cause some problems for your immune system.
 In some cases, your immune system may even begin to target healthy cells and structures.

 If sustained over a long period of time, you may experience changes in your cells, tissues, and organs that can increase the likelihood of disease.

 Of course, one of the most significant challenges is that chronic inflammation can be invisible unless you know where to look.

-If you’ve been living with muscle weakness, fatigue, or other nagging pains, you may also be living with chronic inflammation.
+You may also live with chronic inflammation if you’ve been living with muscle weakness, fatigue, or other nagging pains.

 We invite you to take the first step towards better health by scheduling your next visit with us today so we can work together to help you feel and function at your best.